MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager-23h2.md

 ### The Azure portal

 You can install available Azure Stack HCI cluster updates via the Azure portal using the Azure Update Manager.
-For more information, see [What's the Azure Update Manager (preview)?](./azure-update-manager-23h2.md)
+For more information, see [Use Azure Update Manager to update your Azure Stack HCI, version 23H2](./azure-update-manager-23h2.md)

 ## Next step